DAVID J. WILLIS ATTORNEY

 by David J. Willis, J.D., LL.M.

-The remedy of foreclosure is available in the event of a borrower’s monetary default (nonpayment) or technical default (e.g., failure to pay taxes or keep the property insured).
+The remedy of foreclosure is available in the event of a borrower's monetary default (nonpayment) or technical default (e.g., failure to pay taxes or keep the property insured) on a secured real estate lien note.
 In order to determine if there has been a default, the loan documents—the note, the deed of trust, the loan agreement, and so forth—should be carefully examined.
 Notice and opportunity to cure requirements contained in these documents must be strictly followed if a foreclosure is to be valid.

 Foreclosures may be judicial (ordered by a court following a judgment in a lawsuit) or non-judicial ("on the courthouse steps").
 Most foreclosures in Texas are nonjudicial.
 These are governed by chapter 51 of the Property Code and are held on the first Tuesday of each month between 10 a.m. and 4 p.m. at a designated spot at or near the county courthouse.
 The effect of foreclosure is to cut off and eliminate junior liens, including mechanic's liens, but not tax obligations.